-Vehicular Homicide Lawyer in Carmel
+Carmel Vehicular Homicide Lawyer

-The penalties for vehicular homicide are serious and may include imprisonment of up to 25 years and large fines, depending on the severity of the charges.
-The Law Office of Keith R. Murphy boasts a dedicated Carmel vehicular homicide lawyer with experience representing clients facing serious charges.
+The penalties for vehicular homicide in New York are serious and may include imprisonment of up to 25 years and large fines, depending on the severity of the charges.
+The Law Office of Keith R. Murphy boasts a dedicated Carmel vehicular homicide attorney with experience representing clients facing serious charges.
 Do not plead guilty without discussing your options.
-Call the law firm for a free consultation.